Wildlife and the Bipartisan Infrastructure Law

 Webinar Series: Demystifying Wildlife Crossing Infrastructure Projects

-In the spring of 2022, the Center for Large Landscape Conservation, ARC Solutions, the National Parks Conservation Association, and Wildlands Network hosted a three-part webinar series designed to raise awareness about wildlife infrastructure, including new and expanded funding opportunities made possible by the Bipartisan Infrastructure Law.
+In the spring of 2022, the Center for Large Landscape Conservation, ARC Solutions, the National Parks Conservation Association, and Wildlands Network hosted a three-part webinar series designed to raise awareness about wildlife crossing infrastructure, including new and expanded funding opportunities made possible by the Bipartisan Infrastructure Law.

 Learn more about each webinar and view the recordings here